polterguy/magic.data.common/README.md

 When you're joining results from multiple tables, it's often required that you specify which table you want some resulting column to be fetched from, to avoid confusing your database as to which column you want to extract, in cases where the same column exists in multiple tables.
-For such cases, you can simply refer to your table first, and then the column from that table.
+For such cases, you can simply refer to your table first, and then the column from that table, and separate your entities by a _"."_.
 You can see an example of this below.

 ```
 mysql.connect:sakila